WADA ready to intervene over India cricket doping row

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LOS ANGELES, California: The World Anti-Doping Agency has warned the International Cricket Council it will intervene if it does not resolve a stand-off between Indian cricket chiefs and the country’s drug-testing body.
+LOS ANGELES: The World Anti-Doping Agency has warned the International Cricket Council it will intervene if it does not resolve a stand-off between Indian cricket chiefs and the country’s drug-testing body.

 The BCCI and NADA are at odds over the cricket body’s refusal to allow the Indian anti-doping agency to conduct drug tests on cricketers.